This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 We will take every opportunity to inform and involve parents and carers by:

-2. Informing them of topics to be covered on a termly basis.
+- Informing parents and carers of topics to be covered on a termly basis.

 We shall do this by:

-• Writing to inform them of PSHE and RSE topics, and through topic leaflets.
+- Writing to inform parents and carers of PSHE and RSE topics, and through topic leaflets.

 If a parent or carer has concerns these can be discussed with their case co-ordinator and, if they wish the PHSE co-ordinator.
 If a parent/carer wishes to withdraw their child from non-statutory sessions alternative arrangements will be made.